·

 Kalalau Trail: The Epic Napali Coast Hike

 Stretching approximately 11 miles one way, this coastal trail is not only a hiker’s dream but also a gateway to some of the most dramatic coastal views in Hawaii.
-We did not get a chance to do the full trail since we only hiked the section to Hanakapiai Beach and Hanakapiai Falls.
-Hiking the full length of the Kalalau Trail will be a two-day commitment since most will choose to camp at Kalalau Beach and make the 11-mile return journey the next day.
+We didn’t get a chance to hike the full trail, as we only completed the section to Hanakāpī‘ai Beach and Hanakāpī‘ai Falls.
+Hiking the entire Kalalau Trail typically requires a two-day commitment, as most people choose to camp at Kalalau Beach and make the 11-mile return journey the following day.

 Kalalau Trail Info